CambridgeEngineering/PartIA-Computing-Michaelmas/Exercises/README.md

 # Exercise notebooks for the Part IA (Michaelmas) computing course

+The exercise notebooks are designed to be completed at the end of each Activity notebooks.

+The exercise notebooks are developed using [nbgrader](http://nbgrader.readthedocs.io/).
+For most exercises there are tests to guide the student as to whether or not their implementation functions correctly.

 Solutions will be made available at the conclusion of the course.

 ## Copyright and licenses